apache/systemds/docs/dml-language-reference.md

 ### Deep Learning Built-In Functions

-SystemML represent a tensor as a matrix stored in a row-major format, where first dimension of tensor and matrix are exactly the same.
+SystemDS represent a tensor as a matrix stored in a row-major format, where first dimension of tensor and matrix are exactly the same.
 For example, a tensor (with all zeros) of shape [3, 2, 4, 5] can be instantiated by following DML statement:
 ```sh